-For clubs that do not meet the standards expected, the maximum subsidy they are eligible for will decrease.
-For clubs with a lease of a Council facility, the Framework will become part of Council's mandatory terms and included as an essential term of the lease.
+For clubs with a lease of a Council facility, the framework will become part of Council's mandatory terms and included as an essential term of the lease.

-Following the introduction of the Active Monash Framework, clubs will be required to meet the mandatory requirements of the framework by year 2 (2022) to ensure they receive access to Council's maximum 85% subsidy.
+Following the introduction of the Active Monash Framework, clubs will be required to meet the mandatory requirements of the framework by year 2 (2023) to ensure they receive access to Council's maximum 85% subsidy.
 Similarly, clubs must meet the requirements of (at least) Bronze accreditation by the end of year 3, (at least) Silver accreditation by the end of year 4 and Gold by the end of fifth year respectively to continue to maintain access to Council's 85% subsidy of sporting infrastructure.
+Clubs that achieve Platinum status will subsequently receive a 90% subsidy on the cost to maintain facilities, representing a 33% decrease in the cost of their fees.

 Clubs that do not meet the mandatory club requirements under the framework will progressively see their subsidies reduce.
-For example, by the end of year 2 they will become eligible to receive a maximum Council subsidy of 70%.
-Similarly, Clubs that fail to meet the mandatory requirements by the end of year 3 will become eligible to receive a maximum ground and pavilion subsidy of 55%, dropping to 40% for year 4, and 25% by year 5.
+For example, by the end of year 2 they will become eligible to receive a maximum Council subsidy of 80%.
+Similarly, Clubs that fail to meet the mandatory requirements by the end of year 3 will become eligible to receive a maximum ground and pavilion subsidy of 75%, dropping to 70% for year 4, and 50% by year 5.

-Ultimately, clubs that fail to achieve mandatory accreditation will become a lower priority for access to grounds and facilities where demand exceeds supply to ensure community benefit is maximised.
+Ultimately, clubs that cannot achieve mandatory accreditation by year 5, will become a lower priority for access to grounds and facilities where demand exceeds supply to ensure community benefit is maximised.